-Our soft beach towels are crafted from brushed microfiber with a completely cotton back for extra absorption.
-The image is printed on the top of the towel, while the back is white cotton. two different sizes are available: beach towel (32" x 64") and beach sheet (37" x 74").
+Our soft beach towels are crafted from brushed microfiber and have a completely (100%) cotton back for extra absorption.
+The image of Talya's painting is printed on the top of the towel.
+The reverse side of the towel is white cotton.
+Two different sizes are available to purchase: beach towel (32" x 64") and beach sheet (37" x 74").

-Don't let the name confuse you... a beach sheet is just a large beach towel.
+Don't let the name confuse you... a beach sheet is just a larger beach towel.

 The glacier fed, Little Susitna River in Hatcher Pass, Alaska, is a favorite painting subject for Alaskan artists.
 Lovingly nicknamed The Little Su, its cold turquoise waters meander down nourishing the land and providing visual delight to plein air painters, and photographers alike.
 As I painted in this favored public look out, I was tempted to paint the more picturesque view upstream.
 But as I looked downstream, I saw the highway overpass cutting through the landscape, spindly trees and branches barely containing the erosion from the overflowing spring thaw.
 The composition of man made versus nature intrigued me and I began to paint.